wp-plugins/anti-spam/readme.txt

 You may enable sending all rejected spam comments to admin email.
 Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_send_spam_comment_to_admin" and make it "true".

-= Does Anti-spam plugin work with Jetpack Comments? =

-Anti-spam plugin does not work with [Jetpack Comments](http://jetpack.me/support/comments/).
-Jetpack Comments use iframe to insert comment form and it is impossible to access it via javascript because of security reasons.
-If you use Jetpack Comments - you should find some other plugin to block spam.
-You could try [Akismet](http://wordpress.org/plugins/akismet/), it is compatible with Jetpack Comments.
+And also plugin adds total blocked spam counter to admin comments section.

-= Does Anti-spam plugin block spam from Contact or other forms? =
+= Does plugin block spam from Contact or other forms? =

-Anti-spam plugin blocks spam only in comments form section and does not block spam from any other forms on site.
+Plugin blocks spam only in comments form section and does not block spam from any other forms on site.

-= Does Anti-spam plugin work with bbPress? =

-No.

-= Does Anti-spam plugin work with ajax comments forms? =

-Some themes, for example [p2](http://wordpress.org/themes/p2), use ajax to submit comment.
-But if the script of the theme will not submit extra Anti-spam fields - so Anti-spam plugin will not work.
+If you installed and activated the plugin and you still receiving spam - probably this could be because of some other forms on your site (for example comments forms).

 = What is the percentage of spam blocked? =

-Anti-spam plugin blocks about 99.9% of automatic spam messages (sent by spam-bots via post requests).
+Plugin blocks about 99.9% of automatic spam messages (sent by spam-bots via post requests).
-Anti-spam plugin will pass the messages which were submitted by spammers manually via browser.
+Plugin will pass the messages which were submitted by spammers manually via browser.
 But such messages happens very rarely.

 = What about trackback spam? =